Annual Technical Report 2004 on Patent Information Activities submitted by Austria (SCIT/ATR/PI/2004/AT)

 Access to EPOQUE-NET (SEA 1.03), epoline, QUESTEL, STN, Internet- databases (ELSEVIER, IEEE... )

-Internet access is available to all technical examiners at their desk tops.
+Internet Access is available to all examiners at their desk top.

 Administrative management systems (e.g., register, legal status, statistics, administrative support, etc.)

 The paperless administration system for search and examination requests, including PCT international applications, was extended to the processing of patent and utility applications and became operational in May 2002.
 The SQL-based system allows the input of all reports in the area of patents and utility models directly on the terminal with transfer to a host and processing of the fair copy.

 Statistical tools are employed to ensure quality and time-limits.

 Equipment used (hardware, including the types of terminal and network used, and software), carriers used

 Hardware: Pentium III 800 MHz for all examiners via Ethernet-Lan, leased lines to Internet and EPO (Vienna, The Hague); Host Siemens Bs2000.

 Software: Windows Operating System (Win2000, WinXP), B-DOOR/FirstPage+, MS Internet Explorer, STN-Express, Questel Imagination, In house document-management systems for establishing search & examination-reports.

 VI.
 Administration of the industrial property office library and services available to the public (relating to facilities, e.g., for lodging applications, for assisting clients on searching procedures, for obtaining official publications and registry extracts)

 Planning, administration, automation, security, buildings